vnguyendon/gw-config-apis/data/bot/readme.md

      }
      ]

-The first command contains the `Type`: `node` - this means it will be followed by something.
-The second command contains the `Type`: `leaf` - it means the sequence will not have a another user input.
+The first command contains the `Type`: `Node` - this means it will be followed by something.
+The second command contains the `Type`: `Leaf` - it means the sequence will not have a another user input.
 We can still however react to the user's previous choice.

 ## 4. Reacting to the user's choice